-I have been practicing and teaching mindfulness since 2007 and am honored to be a certified teacher of Christopher Germer and Kristin Neff’s remarkable Mindful-Self Compassion training course.
-I attended the Mindful Self-Compassion program in 2016 and am now a certified teacher of Mindful Self-Compassion; I was the first certified Mindful Self-Compassion teacher in Thailand and regularly teach the Mindful Self-Compassion program in English and in Thai.
+I have been practicing mindfulness personally since 2004 and sharing mindfulness with other since 2013.
+I am honored to be a certified teacher of Christopher Germer and Kristin Neff’s remarkable Mindful-Self Compassion training course.
+I attended the Mindful Self-Compassion program as a participant in 2016 and am now a certified teacher of Mindful Self-Compassion; I was the first certified Mindful Self-Compassion teacher in Thailand and regularly teach mindfulness and self-compassion in English and in Thai.
 These skills are simple to learn and practice and begin to produce immediate changes in participants’ daily lives.
 At the same time, as the skills strengthen over time, they can also take participants on a journey of growth and discovery to truly live life to the fullest.

 In addition to being a therapist and lecturer, I am also frequently involved in providing trainings for corporate and humanitarian clients on resilience, adjusting to change, and managing uncertainty.
 I also volunteer to help organize and lead mindfulness retreats and trainings for Thai healthcare professionals.